-With the MS 2000 antenna can the amplifier go in the basement by the structure wiring box?
+With the omnidirectional antenna can the amplifier go in the basement by the structure wiring box?

 We did catch a lot of fish!

 Yes it can go in the basement.
 The part you referred to as the amplifier is the power supply (transformer).
 The amplifier is in the TV antenna head of the MS 2000 and receives its power (low voltage) from the power supply via the coax cable.
 However at your location the TV station transmitters are all located North/Northeast.
-A better antenna choice is the EZ HD antenna.
+A better antenna choice is the EZ HD antenna >.
 This antenna provides better performance than the MS 2000 in the direction it is aimed.
 Since all of the transmitters are in the same direction the EZ HD will provide stronger signals.
-Along with the antenna use the AP 8700 preamplifier.
+Along with the antenna use the LNA 200 preamplifier >.

 I'm not trying to be negative we have many people who have successfully installed TV antennas in their attic.
 Just some things for you to consider.

 Last but not least if all else fails you can always return it for a refund or a different antenna.